 Two people’s tribunes, both named Marcius, now threatened to impose a fine on the consuls if they did not depart immediately.
 They also consulted the Senate about a bill they had drafted.
 It stipulated that if the Statellati who had surrendered were not released before 1 August, the Senate should appoint a magistrate to investigate the matter further.
 The bill was passed unanimously by the popular assembly and the Senate nominated the praetor Gaius Licinius Crassus as chief investigator.
 The consuls now finally left for their province, but Marcus Laenas refused to come back to Rome.
 The Marcii now tabled a second bill, which stipulated that if the former consul failed to show up in Rome before 13 August, the praetor would take a decision about him in his absence.
 This was too much for Laenas, who returned to the capital with his tail between his legs.
 He was severely harangued by the senators, who accused him of illegal warfare.

 The Senate now decreed that the praetors Gaius Licinius Crassus and Gnaeus Sicinius were to ensure that all Ligurians who had not been enemies of the Romans were given back their freedom.
 The consul Gaius Laenas was to grant them land north of the Po.
 Since the decree referred to all the events after the consulship of Fulvius and Manlius, which was in 179 BCE, it seems to have included many Ligurians that were not victims of Marcus Laenas’ unlawful actions.
 Laenas himself appeared twice before the praetor Crassus to account for his deeds.
 But his powerful brother and entreaties from his family managed to get him off the hook.
 The praetor succumbed to the pressure and decided to call up the accused for a third time on 15 March.
 After three hearings, a magistrate was obliged to give his verdict.
-However, 15 March was a praetor’s last day in office, after that his imperium would automatically lapse.
-And because of this formality, Marcus Laenas avoided being sentenced.
+However, 14 March was a praetor’s last day in office and as soon as it was 15 March, his imperium would automatically lapse.
+Because of this formality, Marcus Laenas avoided being sentenced.

 The former consul and censor Quintus Fulvius Flaccus committed suicide this year.
 According to Livius, his death was tragic (foeda mors).
 Flaccus had received awful news about his two sons who were serving with the army in Illyria.
 One of them had died, the other was suffering from a fatal illness.
 The next day, slaves found Flaccus’ body: he had hanged himself.
 It was widely rumoured that Juno Lacinia had caused his madness, angry about what Flaccus had done to her temple in Croton the previous year.